gjuchault/typescript-service-starter/README.md

 ## Opinions and limitations

 1. Tries to follow Domain Driven Development
+2. Config should not default to either development or production ([link](https://softwareengineering.stackexchange.com/a/375843))

+And extends the ones from [typescript-library-starter]()

-2. Relies as much as possible on each included library's defaults
+1. Relies as much as possible on each included library's defaults
-3. Only rely on GitHub Actions
+2. Only rely on GitHub Actions
-4. Do not include documentation generation
+3. Do not include documentation generation

 ## Getting started